Spectral decomposition and high-accuracy Greens functions: Overcoming the Nyquist-Shannon limit via complex-time Krylov expansion

-where $\ket{k} = \frac{1}{\sqrt L}\sum_j \mathrm e^{-\mathrm i k r_i} \hat S^z_j \ket{E_0}$ is a longitudinal momentum space excitation of the ground state $\ket{E_0}$.
-Using a~\gls{MPS} representation~\cite{White1992,White1993,Schollwoeck2005,Schollwoeck201196}, we performed real\hyp time simulations~\cite{Paeckel2019} of the excited states $\ket{k}$ until a time $T=8$, which corresponds to the time frame in which a spinon excitation traverses the system.
+and $\ket{k} = \frac{1}{\sqrt L}\sum_j \mathrm e^{-\mathrm i k r_j} \hat S^z_j \ket{E_0}$ is a longitudinal momentum space excitation of the ground state $\ket{E_0}$.
+Using a~\gls{MPS} representation~\cite{White1992,White1993,Schollwoeck2005,Schollwoeck201196}, we performed real\hyp time simulations~\cite{Paeckel2019} of the excited states $\ket{k}$ until a time $T=8$, corresponding to the time frame in which a spinon excitation traverses the system.
 Since spinons can scatter off each other, larger simulation times yield a significant increase of correlations, which in more complex systems would cause an exponential growth in the~\gls{MPS} bond dimension at a fixed truncation error~\cite{Paeckel2019} (here we allowed $\delta=10^{-10}$ as the maximal discarded weight per site).
 It is exactly this breakdown of~\gls{TN} based methods, which we alleviate by limiting the real\hyp time evolution and instead involve~\cref{eq:K}.
-To evaluate~\cref{eq:K}, we performed complex\hyp time evolutions of the initial states for several complex angles $\alpha$ until a maximum time $\tau(T_\mathrm{cplx}=128)$.
-For each value of $\alpha$, we then constructed the Krylov subspace from maximally $D=129$ time evolved states (including the initial state $\ket{k}$) using an equally spaced grid along the complex\hyp time contour with $\Delta T_\mathrm{cplx}=1$.
+To evaluate~\cref{eq:K}, we performed complex\hyp time evolutions of the initial states for several complex angles $\alpha$ until a maximum time $\mathrm {Re}(T_\mathrm{cplx})=128$.
+For each value of $\alpha$, we then constructed the Krylov subspace from maximally $D=129$ time evolved states (including the initial state $\ket{k}$) using an equally spaced grid along the complex\hyp time contour with $\delta t=1$.
 The~\gls{DSF} is then obtained from~\cref{eq:K} and we chose a broadening $\eta=0.1$.
-In~\cref{fig:heisenberg:spec} we compare our results to the numerically exact~\gls{DSF} (red).
-The curve with $\alpha=0$ shows the results without taking into account the correction term.
+In~\cref{fig:heisenberg:spec} we compare against the numerically exact~\gls{DSF} (red).
+The curve with $\alpha=0$ shows results using the finite\hyp time integration, only.
 Note the artificial oscillations as well as the stark deviations in the peak height at $\omega=0$.
-This is also indicated by the color\hyp coded baseline, which shows the absolute difference to the reference data.
-Noteworthy, as soon as the correction term is added (finite $\alpha$), the oscillations dissapear, which is an immediate consequence of the fact that incorporating~\cref{eq:gf:geometric-sum} we work in the limit $T\rightarrow\infty$.
+This is also indicated by the color\hyp coded baseline displaying the absolute difference to the exact~\gls{DSF}.
+Noteworthy, as soon as $K^T_{AB}(\omega)$ is added (finite $\alpha$), the oscillations dissapear, which is an immediate consequence of the fact that incorporating~\cref{eq:gf:geometric-sum} we work in the limit $T\rightarrow\infty$.
 Furthermore, even for the largest complex angle $\alpha=0.05\pi$, the low\hyp frequency behavior of the~\gls{DSF} is already well captured and deviations are visible only at larger frequencies $\omega > 1$.
 These errors vanish when decreasing $\alpha$, until for $\alpha=0.02\pi$ we find excellent agreement, which is demonstrated in~\cref{fig:heisenberg:convergence}, too.
 In the left inset the computational benefits are shown by comparing the max. bond dimension during the complex\hyp time evolution to that occuring in a conventional real\hyp time evolution.
 We also tested the quality of the approximation of $\hat K$ by explicitly forecasting the dynamics of the local excitations.
-In the right inset we plot the absolute error of the dynamics of the time\hyp dependent Greens function $G_{zz}(t)=\braket{E_0|\hat S^z_8(t)\hat S^z_8|E_0}$ starting the prediction at a time $T=8$.
-Note that even at very long times $T>100$ the errors are small $\stackrel{\sim}{<} 10^{-2}$ and in particular revivals caused from finite size effects, i.e., reflections of spinon excitations at the boundaries, are treated correctly such that incorporating the damping (dashed line) yields an extremely high precision. \paragraph*{Two\hyp dimensional SSH\hyp model}
+In the right inset we plot the absolute error of the dynamics of the time\hyp dependent Green's function $G_{zz}(t)=\braket{E_0|\hat S^z_8(t)\hat S^z_8|E_0}$ starting the prediction at a time $T=8$.
+Note that even at very long times $T>100$ the errors are small $\lesssim 10^{-2}$ and in particular revivals caused from finite size effects, i.e., reflections of spinon excitations at the boundaries, are treated correctly such that incorporating the damping (dashed line) yields extremely high precision. \paragraph*{Two\hyp dimensional SSH\hyp model}